DevExpress/testcafe/docs/articles/documentation/why-testcafe/README.md

 ## Human-readable JavaScript tests

-TestCafe is a JavaScript framework.
-But you don’t need to be a JavaScript guru to write TestCafe tests.
-The core components of our API are intuitive and only require a basic knowledge of the language.
+The core components of our Node.js API are easy to use, even with little to no prior knowledge of JavaScript.

 ## A first-class citizen in the Node.js ecosystem

-If you want to take your testing experience to the next level, you can always integrate additional JavaScript libraries and preprocessors into TestCafe tests.
+Like all Node.js scripts, TestCafe tests can leverage the capabilities of third-party JavaScript libraries and preprocessors.

 ## Powerful but simple